Dispute and compensation proceedings

 Frequently asked questions

-There is no formal statutory mechanism to fast-track a dispute.
-However, cl 14(3)(f) of Schedule 3 to the Act states that your dispute as with any other proceedings commenced before the Board ‘must proceed…with as much expedition as the requirements of the Act and the regulations, and the proper consideration of the matter before the Board permit’.
+There is no formal statutory mechanism to fast-track a dispute or compensation application.
+However, cl 15(3)(f) of Schedule 3 to the Act states that the Board ‘must proceed…with as much expedition as the requirements of the Act and the regulations, and the proper consideration of the matter before the Board permit’.

 I have received a determination for another party to pay me compensation and they have not paid.
 What do I do next?